Optimism & Kindness

 • Let someone go ahead of you in line

-Think deeply about Loving-Kindness (5 minutes)
+Loving-Kindness Practice (5 minutes)

 Research by Dr. Barbara Fredrickson shows this practice increases positive emotions and reduces depressive symptoms.